Opening Range Breakout Options Strategies: How to Backtest and Automate ORB Setup

 • Bearish breakout: Price moves below the opening range low

-Why ORB Works in Intraday Markets
+How the ORB Strategy Works in Intraday Trading

 The first portion of the trading day often contains the highest volume and volatility.
 Institutional positioning, overnight news, and market sentiment all contribute to early price movement.